-Operational Boundary 2016/17 2017/18 2018/19 2019/20 2020/21 £'000 £'000 £'000 £'000 £'000 Borrowing 70,000 72,000 78,000 86,000 81,000 Other Long Term Liabilities 1,000 1,000 1,000 1,000 1,000 Operational Boundary Total 71,000 73,000 79,000 87,000 82,000
+Operational Boundary 2017/18 2018/19 2019/20 2020/21 2021/22 £'000 £'000 £'000 £'000 £'000 Borrowing 72,000 78,000 84,000 84,000 74,000 Other Long Term Liabilities 1,000 1,000 1,000 1,000 1,000 Operational Boundary Total 73,000 79,000 85,000 85,000 75,000 years which councillors are recommended to approve.

-- 2.9 In respect of its external debt, table 3 details the proposed authorised limits for the Council's total external debt gross of investments for the next three financial years which councillors are recommended to approve.
 These limits separately identify borrowing from other long-term liabilities such as finance leases.
-The 2016/17 and 2017/18 figures shown above are for comparative purposes.
+The 2017/18 and 2018/19 figures shown above are for comparative purposes.
 It is also recommended that members continue to delegate authority to the Chief Finance Officer, within the total limit for any individual year, to effect movement between the separately agreed limits for borrowing and other long term liabilities.
+Any such changes made will be reported to the Executive at its next meeting following the change.

+2.9 In respect of its external debt, table 3 details the proposed authorised limits for the Council's total external debt gross of investments for the next three financial

-Any such changes made will be reported to the Executive at its next meeting following the change. - 2.10 The Chief Finance Officer reports that these authorised limits are consistent with the authority's current commitments, existing plans and the proposals in the budget for capital expenditure and financing, and with its approved treasury management policy statement and practices.
-The Chief Finance Officer confirms that they are based on the estimate of the most likely, prudent but not worst-case scenario, with in addition sufficient headroom over and above this to allow for operational management, for example unusual cash movements.
+2.10 The Chief Finance Officer reports that these authorised limits are consistent with the authority's current commitments, existing plans and the proposals in the budget for capital expenditure and financing, and with its approved treasury management policy statement and practices.
+The Chief Finance Officer confirms that they are based on the estimate of the most likely, prudent but not worst-case scenario, with sufficient headroom over and above this to allow for operational management, for example unusual cash movements.
 Risk analysis and risk management strategies have been taken into account; as have plans for capital expenditure, estimates of the capital financing requirement and estimates of cash flow requirements for all purposes.